Nourishing Your Body

 • Banging Butternut Squash Dhal – 1 butternut squash chopped into cubes (skin removed), 1 sliced and diced red onion, 2 tbsp mild curry powder, small chopped cube fresh ginger, 2 tbsp tomato puree, 1 peeled and chopped carrot, ½ red pepper, 1 stick celery, 1.2lts hot vegetable stock made with 2 stock cubes, 1 ¼ cups red lentils, juice of half lime, and top with a handful of fresh, chopped coriander leaves.
 You can serve this with rice of your choosing (I have jasmine or brown rice) or perhaps just homemade wraps (250g plain flour, pinch of salt and add 5 tbsp water, you need more as you go as you make your dough).
 I have also substituted the water element of this hot stock in this Dhal for 1 can coconut milk (and a bit of boiled water to add if too thick) which makes it a lot creamier!
 I have also added in 1 chopped and peeled sweet potato before which went really nicely with this mix.

-• Sausage and Bean Stew – 8 Sausages, 2 red peppers, 80g sliced chorizo, 2 cloves garlic, 1 tsp paprika, 2 tins chopped tomatoes, 1 tin cannellini beans (drained and rinsed), 1 tin butter beans (drained and rinsed) and freshly chopped flat-leaf parsley to garnish.
+• Sausage & Bean Stew – 8 Sausages, 2 red peppers, 80g sliced chorizo, 2 cloves garlic, 1 tsp paprika, 2 tins chopped tomatoes, 1 tin cannellini beans (drained and rinsed), 1 tin butter beans (drained and rinsed) and freshly chopped flat-leaf parsley to garnish.
 I serve this with mash generally, sometimes new potatoes but go with whatever you feel.

 Snacks